-As an organizational leadership coach, I have performed a leadership assessment hundreds of times.
+As an organizational leadership coach, I've performed a hundreds of leadership assessments.

-Because leaders aren’t born.
-They are made.
-And often, they are promoted from within.
+Because leaders aren’t born, they're made.
+And often, they're promoted from within.

 Many companies promote their best and brightest technical experts and project managers into leadership roles.
 Making the transition from managing projects to leadership, however, isn’t always a straight line.
 Leading requires a different skillset from managing and from technical work.

 Those newly appointed to a leadership role don’t usually arrive with the leadership skills and abilities required to succeed and seldom know what they’re lacking.